 A historic tradition lives on at the Elmhurst Park District Conservatory and greenhouses, located in Wilder Park.
-These buildings are informally dedicated to the memory of some of Elmhurst's first families who at one time resided in the building which today has become the Elmhurst Public Library.
+These buildings are informally dedicated to the memory of some of Elmhurst's first families who at one time resided in nearby Wilder Mansion.

-In 1868, Seth Wadhams founder of the Knickerbocker Ice Company in Chicago purchased a treeless farm called the "Burnhams Lot" and built a home, calling it "White Birch."
-He surrounded his new home with as many species of trees that were able to survive in this climate, He also hired a landscaper, gardener and herdsman to care for the property.
+In 1868, Seth Wadhams (founder of the Knickerbocker Ice Company in Chicago) purchased a treeless farm called the "Burnhams Lot" and built a home, calling it "White Birch."
+He surrounded his new home with as many species of trees as were able to survive in the climate.
+He also hired a landscaper, gardener and herdsman to care for the property.

 After the death of Mrs. King in 1901, the estate was sold to Mrs. Henry Gorden Selfridge, and later was purchased in 1905 by Thomas E. Wilder.
 Wilder renamed the estate "Lancaster Lodge," after his original home in Lancaster, Massachusetts.

 Before his death in 1919, Mr. Wilder offered the northern six acres of the estate to the City of Elmhurst, with the stipulation that a library be built within five years.
 Unable to fulfill its commitment, the City called a meeting of the Park District Board and the Library Board.
 An agreement was reached whereby the Park Board would purchase the southern six acres for $45,000.